Article History

 Merging Patterns, De-Duping Patterns

 You can merge/combine patterns that are only used once (or only ever used adjacently), as they may take up a few bytes more of space when separated.
-A new pattern will take up, at minimum, 14 bytes (one blank row).
+A blank pattern takes up a minimum of 4 bytes.

 Also, pattern separators +++ in .it take up a byte apiece (as well as any other addition to the pattern order), making them technically trimmable chaff.